CEI Temporary Auditors

 For more information, see the specific privacy statement for employment vacancies, available at:

-If a vacancy notice or call for expression of interest provides for a reserve list to be established, the reserve list containing the names of successful candidates will be published on the ECA website (Intranet/Internet).
-The list will remain on our website until it is no longer valid.
-Please note you have the right to request that we omit your name from the published reserve list.
-You may do this by sending an email to ECAemail@example.com.
+The list containing the names of candidates who meet the criteria set out in this call for expressions of interest will be published on the ECA website (intranet and internet).
+This list will remain on our website until it is no longer valid.
+Please note that you have the right to request that we omit your name from the published list.
+You may do this by sending an email to ECA-Selection@eca.europa.eu.